 There was a lot brought down in that first introduction to Ayurveda.
-Perhaps one of the most important takes may be that the intention of our minds before we interact with something, be it food, people. places or things can affect the molecular “vibration” within any and all of them.
+Perhaps one of the most important takes may be that the intention of a mind before it interacts with something, be it food, people. places or things affect on the molecular “vibration” within all of them.
 Their “vibrational frequency” will reflect the energy that you “face” it with.
 That’s intense!

 Here’s another good introduction to understanding Ayurveda’s “medical” approach in life.

 Wisdom for everyday living.
 Not something you resort to when you are “in trouble”.
 It is designed to help us to live in the most balanced, harmonious, and holistic way with all that is in our world.
 All parameters of healthy well-being are to be considered.
 Practicing Ayurveda is intended to be practical and easy to employ by following basic common sense in connecting with the self.

 Want more?
 Here’s a quick, modernized approach to further understanding the elements in Ayurvedic thought: